United Airlines Logo

 United Airlines Logo 2019-present

-In the current version of the logo, the number of windows on the globe has been reduced, and the palette’s intensity has been increased.
+In the current version of the logo, the number of windows on the globe has been reduced, and the intensity of the palette has been increased.

 Font and Colors